Istithmar World: Dubai related financial concerns

 On 30 November 2009, Dubai World made a statement in an attempt to counter rumours and mis-understanding.
 In the statement, Dubai World indicated that Istithmar would not be part of the proposed restructuring process.
 Instead the restructuring process would focus on several property related subsidiaries, most notably Nakheel.
 The statement noted that the total debt subject to the proposed restructuring was circa $26 billion.

 Investment portfolio

 Istithmar World Capital states on its website that it has deployed $3.5 billion of capital in 35 investments across the globe.
-In an interview with the Financial Times in March 2009, the then CEO, David Jackson indicated that total assets under management by Istithmar had declined due to the global financial crisis and were $9 billion by the end of 2008.
+In an interview with the Financial Times in March 2009, the then CEO, David Jackson indicated that total assets under management by Istithmar had declined due to the 2008 financial crisis and were $9 billion by the end of 2008.
 In the article, Jackson indicated that Istithmar had delivered returns of approximately 10% since its foundation.
 According to The Times in an article on 7 February 2010, Istithmar invested a total of $3.8 billion of its own capital from its foundation and took on an additional $14 billion of debt.